 Unfortunately, we live in a world where it’s not always safe to share your info.
 If you plan to post pictures of your young children, I’d especially recommend this service.
 Call me paranoid and suspicious, but there are way too many weirdos in the world to just hand them your address.

-So at a minimum, you will need to buy in for one year of hosting and the privacy protection, which is going to run you around $45.00.
+So at a minimum, you will need to buy in for one year of hosting and the privacy protection.

 2. You can use a free theme

 There are plenty of beautiful free themes available.
 I have used Astra in the past when I couldn’t afford a paid theme, and it’s a beautiful and clean theme.
 Great to start with.

 However, a free theme may not have all the features and bells and whistles of a paid theme or the options you want.
 Some features can be added with plugins.
 Others are easier to obtain if they’re programmed into your theme in advance.
 You can always pay someone to code in a new feature, but that will cost you more than buying a theme with the work already done, so what would be the point?